johanneszaia/Website/_posts/2020-11-04-isle-of-skye.markdown

 image: /assets/images/2020-11-04_Skye.jpg
 author: Johannes Zaia
 tags:
-  - Scotland
+  - Schottland
   - Isle of Skye
+  - Schwarzweiß
+  - Lanschaft
-  - Black and White
+  - Reisen
-  - Landscape
+  - Wasser
 ---
 I took this photo of this georgeous landscape on the Isle of Skye, Scotland.
 We had great weather during the entire Scotland trip (i.e. there was basically no rain - that's enough to celebrate there), but we were very pleased to have some clouds that level up the atmosphere for landscape shots.